Welcome to Cosi -Love

 I am an organized urban hippie, feminist and sex-positive activist.
 I am queer and polyamorous.
 A philosopher by day, and a slut by night (or the other way round).

-I write about self-love, educate about polyamory and I produce trainings for conscious kink and sacred sexuality.
-I work as a student assistant in theoretical philosophy and I find a good conversation equally satisfying than juicy sex.
+Since 2017 I write about self-love, educate about polyamory and produce workshops for conscious kink and sacred sexuality.
+I studied philosophy, worked as a student assistant for many years and currently I am doing a M.Sc. in Human Ecology.
+I find a good conversation equally satisfying than juicy sex.

 I find myself entangled in the mist of what society tells me to want, what I really want and the in-between I can’t tell apart.